Riding a motorcycle is one of the most freeing and thrilling activities you can do. Unfortunately, it is also dangerous.

 Because motorcycle accident victims lack the same safety protections that those drivers in cars and large trucks do, injuries are usually more severe.

-Some of the most common catastrophic injuries we see in Connecticut motorcycle accidents include the following:
+Some of the most common catastrophic motorcycle accident injuries we see include the following:

 - Spinal cord injuries—motorcycle riders may suffer a partial or complete severed spinal cord, resulting in temporary or permanent paralysis;